-Many articles we’ve penned here relate to the tangible shock self-employed people get when they’re told they’re no longer creditworthy.
-Very often, it’s by their existing mortgage lender.
+We often relate the tangible shock self-employed people get when told they’re no longer creditworthy.
+Often, it’s their existing mortgage lender breaking the bad news.

-Upon applying to remortgage, or set another fixed term, their lender has categorically told them it’s no longer in a position to offer them finance.
-At least not of that magnitude.
+Upon doing so, their lender tells them it’s no longer in a position to offer them finance.
+At least not of the magnitude they require.

-And that’s an understandable comment.
-However, it doesn’t make our statement any the less true.
+And that’s an understandable response.
+But it doesn’t make our statement any the less true.

 In today’s article, we’d like to prove two things: